pfh/jsandr/README.md

 [d3] has [functions for manipulating arrays](https://github.com/d3/d3-array) which cover many common operations, eg grouped summaries are called a rollup.

-## Running a dumb HTTP server
+## Running a static files HTTP server

-The [servr] R package can be used to run a dumb HTTP server, serving static files.
+The [servr] R package can be used to run a simple HTTP server, serving static files.

 ```
 servr::httd()